lambet6/CM3070-Final-Project/USER_STORIES.md

-# Holistic Task Manager – User Stories

-Below are user stories, each with basic acceptance criteria for clarity.

----

 ## Task Management Stories

 ### Quick Task Creation

 - **Story**: As a busy user, I want to create new tasks in under 15 seconds, so I can quickly record tasks without losing momentum.
 - **Acceptance Criteria**:
-  1. Tapping the “+” button opens a simple form with Task Name, Due Date, and Priority.
+  1. Tapping the "+" button opens a simple form with Task Name, Due Date, and Priority.
   2. Users can save the task with minimal required fields (name, due date, priority).
-  3. The new task appears immediately in both the list and the calendar.
+  3. The new task appears immediately in both the task screen and the calendar.

-### Time Blocks & Drag-and-Drop
+  4. The task creation process completes in 15 seconds or less.
+  5. If I try to save without a task name, a clear error message appears.
+  6. If I enter an invalid date, I receive immediate feedback.
+  7. The save button remains disabled until all required fields have valid values.

+### Task Views and Filtering

-- **Story**: As a user, I want tasks to appear in 30-minute blocks on my daily calendar, and to reorder them easily, so I can adapt my schedule to changing needs.
+- **Story**: As a user, I want to toggle between grouped priority view and a single list view, so I can see my tasks organized in the way most useful to me at the moment.
 - **Acceptance Criteria**:
-  1. Newly created tasks default to a 30-minute duration in the calendar.
-  2. The daily screen shows tasks in chronological blocks.
-  3. Users can press-and-hold a task, drag it to a new time slot, and release to reschedule.
+  1. Users can switch between two view modes:
+     - Tasks grouped by priority (High, Medium, Low) and sorted by due date within each group
+     - A single list of all tasks sorted by due date
+  2. Each task is color-coded by priority (High: Red, Medium: Yellow, Low: Green)
+  3. The view preference persists between app sessions

 ### Auto-Rescheduling Incomplete Tasks

 - **Story**: As a user prone to missing tasks, I want them automatically moved to the next day if not completed, so I never lose them.
 - **Acceptance Criteria**:
-  1. At the end of the day (e.g., midnight), any tasks marked “incomplete” are reassigned to the next day’s list.
+  1. At the end of the day (e.g., midnight), any tasks marked "incomplete" are reassigned to the next day's list.
   2. Completed tasks disappear from the active list.
   3. Users see a subtle UI indicator or toast message when tasks are rescheduled.